Isaac Atanga

-Isaac Atanga (born 14 June 2000) is a Ghanaian professional footballer who plays as a right winger for Turkish TFF First League club Göztepe, on loan from FC Cincinnati.
+Isaac Atanga (born 14 June 2000) is a Ghanaian professional footballer who plays as a right winger for Swedish club Kalmar FF.

 Club career

 FC Nordsjælland

 Atanga was born in Nkoranza, Ghana and was a part of the academy at Right to Dream and joined FC Nordsjælland in the summer 2018.
 Since Right to Dream is a cooperative academy to Nordsjælland, Atanga had already played a friendly game for FC Nordsjælland in February 2018 against FC Roskilde.

 He made his FC Nordsjælland debut on 14 April 2019, replacing Oliver Antman in the 73rd minute in a 2–1 victory against Esbjerg fB in the Danish Superliga.
 He played with shirt number 35 on his back.
 Atanga had had a good season for the U-19 squad before his first team debut, scoring 9 goals in 15 games.

 On 14 July 2019, Atanga scored his first professional goal for Nordsjælland in the first game of the season against AC Horsens, a game Nordsjælland won 3–0.
 He also scored one goal in the following game against FC Midtjylland.
 On 25 July 2019, the club announced that they had extended Atanga's contract until 2023.